 You can configure the motion zones from the mobile app.
 It’s the most useful feature we’ve ever seen since it minimizes the false alert instances.

 Plus, you can also schedule notifications so that the sound won’t interrupt at inappropriate times.

 Lastly, you can grant access to your family members.
-If you want for other to be able to monitor the activity, you can simply do so using the mobile app.
+If you want others to be able to monitor activity, you can simply arrange this using the mobile app.